jhelison/c-plus-product-register-flask/readme.md

     <img src="https://img.shields.io/badge/Flask-000000?style=for-the-badge&logo=flask&logoColor=white" />
 </div>

+# Description

+A firebird database helper to register products on a C-plus system.

+## Characteristics

+-   Uses a firebird ORM build build by me
+-   Makes requests on a firebird server
+-   Acess the product, price and stock tables to make modifications

+## How to run

+To start using the server, install it with `poetry install` to add all the dependences.
+And them run the server with the `src/App.py`.

 ## Bugs found

 -   Found bug where json.dumps passed to Flask return as a parsed string